 For a deeper look at scheduling algorithms and priority queuing: Continuous Batching and Scheduling.

 Quantization reduces the precision of a model's weights from 16-bit floats to 4-bit or 8-bit integers.
 A 70B model in FP16 needs ~140GB of VRAM.
-In 4-bit, it fits in ~35GB, which makes it runnable on a single high-end consumer GPU.
+In 4-bit, it fits in ~35GB, making it runnable on a single high-end consumer GPU.

 | Method | Strategy | Strengths | Use case |